kesh-lang/kesh/bracketless.md

     someone: name if age > 12 else 'kid'
     "Hey, { someone }!"

--- if a function's argument is not a tuple of values, it doesn't have to be wrapped in a tuple greet joe
+-- if a function is applied to a single value, the value doesn't need to be wrapped in a tuple greet joe
 --> 'Hey, Joe!'